• Skip to primary navigation

 Gluten-free and vegan

 Roasted cauliflower florets, mushrooms, and tomatoes are great partners in this salad with spinach greens.
-And the vinaigrette uses mushroom powder as well as fresh mushrooms for what may become your favorite winter vinaigrette.
+The vinaigrette uses mushroom powder as well as fresh mushrooms for what may become your favorite winter vinaigrette.

 Air-Fryer Mushrooms